Buggermenot/Minesweeper-Bot/README.md

  - To recreate; set ```n = 1``` Run the run.pde file and let seed be randomly generated every step.
 Press 'r' to reset until you get a run that is sufficiently long.
 It will most likely fail.
  - Not the seed value and manually assign the same seed value in ```setup()``` and comment ```seed = int(random(10000));``` in ```reset()```.
  - Compare the difference by setting ```n = 1``` and ```n = 3```.
- - Point to notice: The program logs each step into the terminal.
+ - ***Point to notice***: The program logs each step into the terminal.
 (Can not necessarily make sense).
 It either takes a calculated step where it is guaranteed to right click a cell with bomb or left click a safe cell.
 Otherwise the log states "Guess Around".
 If the program fails on a guess it is okay and expected.
 However, if the program fails during a calculated step there is a problem.
 So while choosing a seed make sure that the program has failed on a calculated step.

  Please do let me know if you find the problem.